Anello-Photonics/docs-A1/docs/vehicle_configuration.rst

 Mounting ANELLO Unit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+The ANELLO unit should be mounted securely on a flat surface to avoid movement of the unit during vehicle testing.
 The mounting location of the ANELLO EVK and GNSS INS is flexible and can be configured for various installation positions and orientations.
 For the least complexity, we recommendation mounting the unit above the center of the vehicle’s rear axle with the X-Axis facing forward along the direction of travel.